alan-turing-institute/clean-air-infrastructure/notes/visualise.md

 Predicting air quality is similar to predicting the weather, except at a much higher spatial resolution.
 Perhaps applications such as the [MET office](https://www.metoffice.gov.uk) or [BBC weather](https://www.bbc.co.uk/weather) could offer some insight?

+### Other ideas

+[Muddy America](https://stemlounge.com/muddy-america-color-balancing-trumps-election-map-infographic/) is a way to visualise multiple spatial variables on the same map.

 ***